 Another beneficial material that can serve as compost is nutshells.
 Nutshells are excellent fuel for your compost bin as they are great at retaining moisture, and if you crush them into smaller pieces, they will degrade pretty fast.

 Can You Compost Pistachio Shells?

-Pistachios are a type of nut that contain healthy fats and are a great source of protein, fiber, and others.
+Pistachios are a type of nut that contains healthy fats and are a great source of protein, fiber, and others.
 Aside from being healthy to eat, pistachios have many other purposes.
-Pistachio shells may seem like waste that has no use, but they can be a great addition to your plant’s soil.
+Pistachio shells may seem like a waste that has no use, but they can be a great addition to your plant’s soil.
 You can use them by putting them straight in a potted plant, which will serve as excellent drainage for the soil.

 Pistachio shells are also great for composting, as they belong to the type of “brown material” that is excellent for the compost pile.
 Brown materials are rich in carbon and will support your soil and provide it with good aeration.